canonical/landscape-charm/HACKING.md

 a number of machines to do this test -- it should work on a local environment (LXC), but could be quite resource intensive.

+Please also note that if you want to deploy the current charm branch you are working on, you need to change the branch URL in the landscape-deployments.yaml file to point to your branch and commit all changes.
+After you are done with testing, remember to return the branch URL to what it was before

 Testing with Dependent Upstream Charms
 ======================================